Vickers Valiant: Nuclear deterrent

+All eight British nuclear weapons that were ever detonated after being dropped from an aircraft were dropped by Vickers Valiants of No. 49 Squadron RAF.

-On 11 October 1956, a Valiant B.1 (WZ366) of No. 49 Squadron piloted by Edwin Flavell was the first British aircraft to drop an atomic bomb when it performed a test drop of a down-rated Blue Danube weapon on Maralinga, South Australia.
+On 11 October 1956, a Valiant B.1 (WZ366) piloted by Edwin Flavell was the first British aircraft to drop an atomic bomb when it performed a test drop of a down-rated Blue Danube weapon on Maralinga, South Australia.
 This occurred as part of the Operation Buffalo nuclear tests in that area.
 Windscreen blinds were fitted in advance of the test to protect the crew from the intense flash of light from the nuclear detonation.
 Following the landing of the aircraft after deploying the weapon, WZ366 was assessed for potential damage and for radioactive contamination.

 On 15 May 1957, a Valiant B(K).1 (XD818) piloted by Kenneth Hubbard dropped the first British hydrogen bomb, the Short Granite, over the Pacific as part of Operation Grapple.
 No 49 Squadron was selected to perform the live weapon drop, and were equipped with specially-modified Valiants to conform with the scientific requirements of the tests and other precautionary measures to protect against heat and radiation.
 However, the measured yield was less than a third of the maximum expected although achieving a thermonuclear explosion.

 On 8 November 1957 a British hydrogen bomb detonated with its planned yield in the Grapple X test.
 The Grapple series of tests continued into 1958, and in April 1958 the Grapple Y bomb exploded with ten times the yield of the original "Short Granite".
 Testing was finally terminated in November 1958, when the British government decided it would perform no more air-delivered nuclear tests.

 Originally the bombing role was to have been carried out at high altitude, but following the shooting down in 1960 of the Lockheed U-2 flown by Gary Powers by an early Soviet SA-2 Guideline missile, the SAM threat caused bomber squadrons to train for low-level attack as a means of avoiding radar detection when flying within hostile airspace.
 They were repainted in grey/green camouflage with normal markings, replacing their anti-flash white scheme.
 By 1963, four Valiant squadrons (49, 148, 207 and 214) had been assigned to SACEUR in the low-level tactical bombing role.
 By this point, there had been a noticeable decline in flying rates for the type.